dyhes/zulip/docs/documentation/helpcenter.md

 ### Voice

-Do not use `we` to refer to Zulip or its creators; for example, "Zulip also allows ...", rather than "we also allow ...".
+Do not use `we` to refer to Aloha or its creators; for example, "Aloha also allows ...", rather than "we also allow ...".
 On the other hand, `you` is ok and used liberally.